Braising Pan 101: What Is It and How to Use It?

 A braising pan is also sometimes called a braiser.

 It is often mixed up or compared with the dutch oven.
 We’ll be discussing dutch ovens some other time.
 For now, what might be important to point out is that both are great cookware.
-However, they are different and not substitute for each other.
+However, they are different and do not substitute for each other.

 A braising pan is cookware made for, you guessed it, braising.
 You can expect it to have some weight as it is supposed to be large and solid.
 Also, you could say it is flexible as it can take on the high heat you need for searing.
 With that, you can use it on the stove and the oven.
 That said, you can also expect it to have two handles that are also oven-safe.
-Additionally, as you might expect, it also has a lid, which is good for the simmering process.
+Additionally, it also has a lid, which is good for the simmering process.

 By now, you could probably see the resemblance of the braising pan with the dutch oven.
 Not quite, but you could say it looks like a short dutch oven.
 If you’ve ever seen an odd-looking dutch oven before, it was probably a braising pan you saw.